neurologic/Comparative-Animal-Behavior/levels-of-analysis/development.md

 Developmental environments influence behavior (current and future).

 Why does an animal behave the way it does?
-Maybe because of conditions it encountered during development.
+Maybe because of conditions it encountered during development, or even adulthood.

 ## Imprinting and Learning